rudderlabs/rudderstack-docs/destinations/kustomer.md

 ```

 {% hint style="info" %}
 If a customer already exists, the new values will be updated for that user.
-Rudderstack automatically maps the `userId` \(or `anoymousId`\) to Customer's `externalId` in Kustomer.
+Rudderstack automatically maps the `userId` \(or `anoymousId`\) to the customer's `externalId` in Kustomer.
 {% endhint %}

 ## Contact Us